-As all our Cellar Safety and documentation informs you, mixed gas will separate when it is left static over time – we therefore guide it has a maximum life span of 6 weeks.
+As all our Cellar Safety and documentation informs you ; mixed gas will separate when it is left static over time – we therefore guide it has a maximum life span of 6 weeks when left static.

-This is due to Carbon Dioxide being heavier than Nitrogen, so over time the Carbon Dioxide will settle at the bottom of the cylinder leaving the the nitrogen to be withdrawn first (so over time only pure carbon dioxide is left in the base of the cylinder) as you will know, dispensing pure Carbon Dioxide through a smooth flow product will cause excess fobbing and will decrease the quality of beer.
+This is due to carbon dioxide being heavier than nitrogen.
+Over time the carbon dioxide will settle at the bottom of the cylinder leaving the nitrogen to be withdrawn first (so over time only pure carbon dioxide is left in the base of the cylinder) as you will know, dispensing pure carbon dioxide through a mixed gas line will cause possible excess fobbing and will decrease the quality being dispensed.

-It is therefore imperative that any mixed gas which you have held in stock during COVID is replaced, to avoid issues.
+It is therefore imperative that any mixed gas which you have held in stock during closure, or has been left static for over six weeks is replaced, to avoid issues.

 How to identify a MIXED GAS Cylinder